the-events-calendar/the-events-calendar/readme.txt

 = [4.0.7] 2016-03-01 =

-* Fix - Resolve display issues on templates when Jetpack and a few themes
+* Fix - Resolve display issues on templates with Jetpack and a few themes
 * Fix - Mobile breakpoints on month view working with custom breakpoints
 * Fix - Reordering Venue and Organizer metadata no longer breaks titles
 * Fix - Prevented notices from happening when using `the_title` filter